“The winter famine in Arnhem, 1945”, Alexandre Mitchell, 2022

-Towards the end of the Second World War the Allies had succeeded in liberating the southern part of the Netherlands from Nazi occupation but their advance into the north was halted with the failure of Operation Market Garden, the attempt to seize a bridge across the Rhine at Arnhem.
+Towards the end of World War II, the Allies had succeeded in liberating the southern part of the Netherlands from Nazi occupation.
+However, their progress northwards was hampered by the botched Operation Market Garden, a failed attempt to capture a bridge across the Rhine at Arnhem.

-On the ground, after the Dutch national railways went on strike to further the Allied liberation efforts, the German General Friedrich Christiansen, ‘Supreme commander of the Wehrmacht in the Netherlands’, retaliated by placing an embargo on all food transports to the western Netherlands.
+Following a nationwide strike by railway workers in the Netherlands in support of the Allied liberation efforts, German General Friedrich Christiansen, “Supreme Commander of the Wehrmacht in the Netherlands”, retaliated by imposing an embargo on all food shipments to the Western Netherlands.

-About 4.5 million civilians were affected by this decision and over 20.000 people starved to death.
-The famine was alleviated by the liberation of the provinces by the Allies in May 1945.
-At the end of the war, F. Christiansen was tried for war crimes.
-He was sentenced to 12 years imprisonment in 1948 in Arnhem for war crimes but was released early in December 1951.
+Around 4.5 million civilians were affected by this decision and over 20,000 people died of starvation.
+The liberation of the provinces by the Allies in May 1945 put an end to the famine.
+At the end of the war, Christiansen was tried for war crimes and sentenced to twelve years’ imprisonment in 1948 in Arnhem, but was released in December 1951.

-His native town, Wyk auf Föhr, tried to reinstate a street sign that honoured his heroics during the First World War (the street sign had been changed by the British military administration in 1945), but there was such a public outcry in Germany and the Netherlands that the town council bowed down in 1980.
+His home town, Wyk auf Föhr, reinstated a street plaque honouring his heroism in World War I in the 1970s (the plaque had been removed by the British military administration in 1945), but there was such an outcry in Germany and the Netherlands that the town council relented in 1980 and had the plaque removed.

 Further reading